FAQs

 I missed out on meal tickets, is there a waiting list for cancellations?

 We don’t have a waiting list for meal tickets.
 We’ve decided the fairest way to reallocate tickets is to release them all on the same day, so you don’t need to keep checking the website.
-Any available meal tickets from returns and cancellations will be released on the website as part of a second ticket release at 7pm UK time on Thursday 3rd October 2024.
+Any available meal tickets from returns and cancellations will be released on the website as part of a second and third ticket releases

 In both cases, please use the free ‘placeholder ticket’ option when you book, as the booking website won’t let you select meal tickets without a festival ticket as well.